 If you’re really set on using TrueCrypt, that’s probably your best bet.
 But we recommend trying a newer alternative.
 Some of these disk encryption tools are forks of the original TrueCrypt, while others were developed separately.

-Here’s a brief breakdown, with more details on each below:
+Here’s a brief breakdown of TrueCrypt alternatives, with more details on each below:

 - VeraCrypt is open-source and code audited, improves on TrueCrypt, works on Mac and PC, and allows creation of encrypted containers